karthik-s-k/my-snake-game/README.md

 ## Deployment

-To deploy the game to a server, you can use a platform such as Heroku.
-First, create a new app on Heroku and link it to your Github repository.
-Then, set up the necessary environment variables and deploy the app.
+To deploy the game to GitHub pages, you need to build the project and push the built files to the gh-pages branch.

+npm run build
+or
+yarn build

+Then, switch to gh-pages branch and push the files

+git checkout gh-pages
+git push origin gh-pages

 ## Built With